tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Additional Info Add Footer Boilerplate/README.md

 Finder][10].
 When using SIF you only need the number from between the quotes.
-For example if SIF put **section[data-section-id="123456789012345678901234"]** on your clipboard you would only need to enter **123456789012345678901234** in Website > Pages > Website Tools > Custom CSS for the **store page detail additional info add footer boilerplate.css** you added there.
+For example if SIF put **section[data-section-id="123456789012345678901234"]** on your clipboard you would only need to enter **123456789012345678901234** in Website > Pages > Custom Code > Custom CSS for the **store page detail additional info add footer boilerplate.css** you added there.

 This effect is not active in SS Preview to test it use [private browsing][11].